rototo

 Declared

-Variables, qualifiers, and JSON Schemas live as files under rototo-package.toml.
+Variables, catalogs, and JSON Schemas live as files under rototo-package.toml.
 Every change has an author, a diff, and a history.

 Validated

-Lint understands the package semantically: unknown qualifiers, values that break their schema, and rules that can never match are caught before merge, not in production.
+Lint understands the package semantically: unknown references, values that break their schema, and rules that can never match are caught before merge, not in production.

 Resolved